Powered by Windows Vista Ultimate

 For HostsMan users you can reset the DNS Client [screenshot]

-Note: you will still need to manually delete the existing HOSTS file, then download the default Microsoft HOSTS file that shipped with your Windows version.
-[DefaultHosts.zip] Extract (unzip) and place the included HOSTS file in the default location.
+since several other sites still offer Hostsman.
+You will still need to manually delete the existing HOSTS file, then download the default Microsoft HOSTS file that shipped with your Windows version.

-If exists you can delete the HOSTS.MVP which is a backup of your previous HOSTS file ...
+If exists you can delete the "\Windows\System32\Drivers\Etc\HOSTS.MVP" which is a backup of your previous HOSTS file ...

 Reproduction of information on this site, in any form, is prohibited without express written permission.